Situation 1: What can be invoked if one cannot deliver a good or perform a service?

 The implementation of certain mechanisms requires a serious breach;

-Some mechanisms require prior notice (resolution, price review, implementation of liability);
+Some mechanisms require prior formal notice (termination, price revision, implementation of liability);

-Some mechanisms are implemented at the risk and peril of the contracting party (unilateral resolution, exception of non-performance).
+Some mechanisms are implemented at the risk and peril of the co-contractor (unilateral termination, exception of non-performance).

 The obstacles

-The co-contracting party may in particular invoke force majeure or unforeseen circumstances; The co-contractor may also be the subject of collective proceedings likely to paralyze the mechanisms in question.
+The co-contractor may invoke, in particular, force majeure or unforeseen circumstances; the co-contractor may also be subject to collective proceedings which could paralyze the mechanisms in question.

 Morgan James